jspijker/ricmd/README.md

 This package is under development and not al functions are implemented yet

+Currently only the basic functions needed to store,retrieve and remove data objects from an iRODS collection are implemented.

 # licence

 This package is publicly available under the [GPL 3.0